dougeby/IntuneDocs/intune/web-app.md

 Before you can manage and assign an app for your users, add the app to Intune.
 Intune supports a variety of app types including web apps.

 > [!Note]
-> Web apps are not supported on Android for Work devices and MacOS.
+> Web apps are not supported on Android for Work devices and macOS.

 Complete the following steps to add an app to Intune as a shortcut to an app on the web: